 When I'm not programming, I spend time with my daughter, my wife, and our three Italian greyhounds.
 We hike in the Finnish nature, cook all sorts of food, lie on the floor and laugh, plan our future and focus on the small things in life.
 I'm also interested in linguistics and learning languages -- Estonian in particular.
 I wish that one day I know how to play an instrument (any instrument!) and how to knit.

-Naming other things that make me happy: ambient techno, animals, compassion, decluttering, deassembling things to see how they work, hard cheese, hugs, modernist architecture, modesty, nighttime, open world games, photography, printers that just work, Scottish fudge, specialty coffee, sunshine, Vim, weightlifting, and working with my hands. ∎
+Naming other things that make me happy: ambient music, compassion, decluttering, disassembling things, dogs, hard cheese, modernist architecture, modesty, nighttime, open world games, photography, printers that just work, Scottish fudge, specialty coffee, sunshine, Vim, weightlifting, and working with my hands. ∎